-The game is intended to develop a comprehensive view of the strategic goals of international cooperation within the framework of Greater Eurasia, practice various models of interaction and ways to maintain dialogue; understand the logic, motifs and interests of the countries and peoples of Greater Eurasia.
-The course and the end results of the game will be discussed with a group of experts in order to formulate a conception of international interaction within the framework of Greater Eurasia for IR political scientists, students and policymakers (“The Road to Greater Eurasia’).
+The game was intended to develop a comprehensive view of the strategic goals of international cooperation within the framework of Greater Eurasia, practice various models of interaction and ways to maintain dialogue; understand the logic, motifs and interests of the countries and peoples of Greater Eurasia.
+The course and the end results of the game was discussed with a group of experts in order to formulate a conception of international interaction within the framework of Greater Eurasia for IR political scientists, students and policymakers (“The Road to Greater Eurasia’).

 If you have any questions or feedback, contact us at: [email protected].

 Several years ago we came up against a problem: young authors having certain expertise in the subject they study cannot put it in a comprehensive and interesting text form.
 So, editors have to either refuse promising authors to publish their articles, or rewrite them.

 We decided to invest our effort in training young foreign policy scientists in writing appropriate texts in various genres.
 In 2016, editors of Russia in Global Affairs and a team of specialists from the National Research University-Higher School of Economics (NRU-HSE) launched a “School for Scholars.”
 Since then the School has been admitting all those wishing to develop their skills of analytical writing and receive knowledge from merited professionals in this field.